CrispNCrispy/katacoda-scenarios/computer_vision_3/step4.md

 * Click `accuracy_plot.png`{{open}} to visualize the accuracy plot.
 The accuracy of both the train and test set is increasing - as expected.
 * Click `loss_plot.png`{{open}} to visualize the loss plot.
 The loss of both the train and test set is decreasing - as expected.

 Wow, I received a training accuracy of 0.9919 (99.19%) and a test accuracy of 0.9873 (98.73%)!
-That is a massive improvement, and we even reduced the number of parameters to learn!
+You can expect something similar (the exact value will differ with different runs).
+The reason it differs with different runs is because the weights of the layers are initialized randomly.
+In any case, that is a massive improvement compared to our pure Dense model, and we even reduced the number of parameters to learn!